 Documenting my photography journey with original content in words and pictures.
-Based in Indianapolis, I've been a racing photojournalist since 1984 with publication credits in international media outlets such as Associated Press and motorsport.com.
-Please enjoy my observations on racing, including the Indy 500, the Verizon Indycar Series, NASCAR and ARCA stock cars, the TUDOR United Sportscar Series, USAC and others.
+Based in Indianapolis, I've been a racing photojournalist since 1984 with publication credits in international media outlets such as Associated Press, motorsport.com, Autosport Japan and Auto Hebdo.
+Please enjoy the stories of my journey as a motorsports photographer chronicling the Indy 500, Indycar, NASCAR, ARCA, USAC, IMSA, LeMans and other series.
 My blog title pays homage to Indiana towns that end in -ville.

 My Friend Don Hamilton - American Motor Journal Publisher